carsonrobles/fpga-guitar-pedal/README.md

 ## Effects
-Below is a list of the currently working effects followed by a list of effects that are in development or are planning on being developed.
+Below is a list of the currently working effects followed by a list of effects that are in development or are planned for future development.

 ### Working Effects
 - Distortion (variable gain hard clipping)